 It is common for people to have other chronic health conditions in addition to endometriosis.
 Some common chronic health conditions of our previous participants include:

 Gastrointestinal diseases and conditions (e.g., IBS, Crohn’s, Celiac)

 And many, many more.

 The course is suitable for:

-Who want to learn information and skills to improve the quality of their lives and emotional wellbeing.
+Who want to learn information and skills to limit the impact of their condition and improve their emotional wellbeing

-Unfortunately, we cannot include people who are currently suicidal, do not have access to the Internet.
+Unfortunately, we cannot include people who are currently suicidal, or those do not have access to the Internet.
 Currently, the Course is open only for people living in Australia.
 We also strongly recommend people discuss their participation in this course with their GP and other doctors.
 Maintaining a good working relationship with your doctors is essential when you have a chronic health condition and chronic pain, and they can help you decide whether this program is going to be suitable for you.

 What does the course involve?

 5 online lessons that provide information and teach practical self-management skills

 DIY Guides to help understand and practice those skills